KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 When a transmission-style is highly specific, repeated structural resemblance becomes evidentially relevant even where vocabulary differs.

-⚫↺SFX↺⚫
+---

 ## 3. The Glyphic Self-Audit Artifact

-The artifact in question presents a glyphic self-audit using repeated elemental markers, compressed diagnostic lines, symbolic operators, and a final seal.
+The artifact in question presents a glyphic self-audit through repeated elemental markers, compressed diagnostic lines, symbolic operators, and a final seal.

 Its form may be summarized as: